jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - Four main types of suppression:
     - **wet pipe system**: (AKA closed head system): is always filled with water; water discharges immediately when suppression is triggered
     - **dry pipe system**: contains compressed inert gas
-    - **preaction system**: a variation of the dry pipe system that uses a two-stage detection and release mechanism
+    - **pre-action system**: a variation of the dry pipe system that uses a two-stage detection and release mechanism
     - **deluge system**: uses larger pipes and delivers larger volume of water
   - Note: Most sprinkler heads feature a glass bulb filled with a glycerin-based liquid; this liquid expands when it comes in contact with air heated to between 135 and 165 degrees; when the liquid expands, it shatters its glass confines and the sprinkler head activates

 - 3.9.9 Power (e.g., redundant, backup)
   - Consider designing power to provide for high availability
   - Most power systems have to be tested at regular intervals